fontsource/fontsource/README.md

 _Do confirm on Google Fonts (or elsewhere) whether your font supports a certain subset, weight or style beforehand as these examples may not reflect actual compatibility._

+## Adding New Fonts

+For Open Source fonts that are not automatically updated by the Google ecosystem, we have a generic packager that builds CSS files for you.
+Click [here](https://github.com/DecliningLotus/fontsource/blob/master/scripts/generic/generic-packager.md) to see how to use it.

 ## Licensing

 It is important to always read the license for every font that you use.